niftynei/bloggit/drafts/2018-12-26-Blockchains-For-Evil,-Impressions.md

 ---

-tl;dr: Make takeaways from a conference I attended earlier this month, [Blockchains Against Evil](https://www.eventbrite.com/e/blockchain-against-evil-tickets-52069749021#)
+### Takeaways from a blockchain ethics conference I attended earlier this month, [Blockchains Against Evil](https://www.eventbrite.com/e/blockchain-against-evil-tickets-52069749021#)

 I attended a day-long conference/seminar earlier this month, that pulled together a bunch of people in the 'blockchain' space to talk about trends in the industry, especially around security and lawlessness.